ddubson/ddubson-blog/content/posts/trunk-dev-wip-commits.md

 ---
 title: "Save with WIP: a git technique in Trunk-Based Development"
-description: "hello"
+description: ""
 date: 2019-08-04T10:21:07-04:00
 draft: false
 ---

 When building a software product on a team, to create an effective and sustainable development flow, one needs to abide by a version control branching model that is agreed upon all team members.
 If there is a chosen approach to branching, individual contributors on a team can contribute code without issue.

 In this post, I want to focus on a specific technique within a specific branching model that I believe is quite effective at keeping each contributor productive without introducing cognitive overhead of a complex branching model.

 The branching model being [Trunk-Based Development](https://trunkbaseddevelopment.com/) and the technique that I'll refer to as **"Save with WIP"**, where WIP stands for Work-In-Progress.

 Trunk-Based Development model encourages merging to the 'trunk' (think of a tree trunk that all branches spring from) as often as possible and keeping branches short-lived: no more than a day or so if possible.
 We claim 'master' branch as the trunk.

 > Read more about the benefits of [Trunk Based Development](https://trunkbaseddevelopment.com/)

 To that effect, the technique **"Save with WIP"** encourages small save commits that are temporary and will never make it to the trunk, i.e. 'master' branch.
 This technique helps us create checkpoints at some predetermined stopping points in your development flow.
 I think of cases when I have to leave for the day or go to a meeting at a not-so-clean point in my feature story.

 Here's how it goes.

 ## Save with WIP

 Clone the git repository as the first step if you don't already have it on your machine.
 I'm using a fake git repository to drive out this example alongside a phantom product.

 {{<highlight bash>}}